haoge0811/CSM/README.md

 - Characterisation part can only be run on a linux machine with H-SPICE installed.
 - CSM-simulation does not require SPICe and can run on any machine with python2.
 - Circuit netlist need to be in verilog format, and currently the tool only supports INV, NAND2, NOR2 gates.
+- Machine learning package *scikit-learn* is required for NN models.

 When user opens the CSM package, there will be 4 folders.